 Now to minimize the alarm that such an idea might raise just off the top of your head, let me add two qualifications.
-First, I'm only talking about sovereignty over violence, not education policy, taxation, culture, or the vast majority of things governments do on a day-to-day basis.
-All of those issues might remain privatized to separate countries and as such a world state in my view might be a quite minimalist entity focusing just on the issue of violence, and not a gigantic bureaucracy of territorial states we have today.
-Second, even in the area of organized violence a world state might be quite decentralized in practice, with each current state retaining its own armed forces, much like in the U.S. each of the 50 states has its own state and local police forces, national guard, and so on.
-It might help to have a UN army, but I don't see this as essential to the idea of a world state.
-All that is essential is that the authority to use violence and the power to back up that authority no longer be private -- a private unilateral right of the today's 190 states -but a collective right of the whole.
-So "no national level of violence without UN authorization" might be a slogan.
+First, I'm only talking here about sovereignty over violence, not over education policy, taxation, culture, or the vast majority of things that governments do on a day-to-day basis.
+All of those issues might remain privatized to separate countries, and as such a world state in my view might be a quite minimalist entity, focusing just on the issue of violence, and, in that sense, not a gigantic bureaucracy of the kind of territorial states we have today.

+Second, even in the area of organized violence, a world state might be quite decentralized in practice, with each current state retaining its own armed forces, much like in the United States each of the fifty states has its own state and local police forces, national guard, and so on.
+Now of course it might help to have a UN army, but I don't see this as essential to the idea of a world state.
+All that is essential is that the authority to use violence, and the power to back up that authority, no longer be a private unilateral right of today's 190 states, but a collective right of the whole.
+So "no national level of violence without UN authorization" might be kind of a slogan.

 Even with these qualifications, however, I still think this conceptualization of a world state is a hard case for a theory of world state formation.
-And the reason is that, of all of the aspects of a state's sovereign control, its decisions to use force for national security is the aspect that states seem to be least willing to give up.
-Look at the EU; its members have given up sovereignty over many different issue areas to the EU level.
-But control over their armed forces and national security is the one area where this delegation of sovereignty to the EU has progressed least far.
-Certainly, I think this is the area of our own sovereignty, as Americans, that we would be most loathe to give up as well.
-Giving up sovereignty to the WTO is one thing; giving up sovereignty over of our national security is another.
+And the reason is that, of all the aspects of a state's sovereignty, control over decisions to use force, over national security, is the aspect that states seem to be least willing to give up.
+Look at the European Union; its members have already given up a lot of sovereignty over many different issue areas to the EU level, but control over their armed forces and national security is the one area where this delegation of sovereignty to the EU has progressed least far.
+Certainly, I think this is the area of our own sovereignty that Americans would be most loath to give up as well.
+Giving up sovereignty to the WTO is one thing; sovereignty over our national security is quite another.

-But giving it up is what I want to now suggest is inevitable.
-The argument has both an explanatory component and now in my new iteration a moral or normative one.
-Since I have already addressed the former in my 2003 paper, I want to get to the latter as soon as possible in my talk, but the limits of the explanatory argument are important for setting up the normative argument.
-Let me briefly summarize my 2003 paper first.
-The explanatory argument: The basic idea here is that the world state is the only stable equilibrium in global politics and until that equilibrium is reached -- in other words, as long as the international system remains in anarchy as it is today -- the system will be in disequilibrium and gradually evolve toward an equilibrium state.
-This evolution need not be linear; it could be two steps forward then one step back.
+But giving it up, I now want to suggest, is inevitable.
+The argument has both an explanatory component, and now, in my new iteration, a moral or normative one.
+Since I already addressed the former in my 2003 paper, I want to get to the latter as quickly as I can in my talk, but the limits of the explanatory argument are important for setting up the normative argument.
+So let me briefly summarize my 2003 paper first.

+The explanatory argument: the basic idea here is that a world state is the only stable equilibrium in global politics, and that until that equilibrium is reached - in other words, as long as the international system remains in anarchy like it is today - the system will be in disequilibrium and will therefore gradually evolve toward an equilibrium state.
+This evolution need not be linear; it could be two steps forward, one step back.
 But eventually the international system will get there, to a world state.
 How long?
 Who knows?
-I give it 100-200 years.
+I give it 100 or 200 years.
 But nothing rides on that particular prediction.
 So whereas the dominant realist view of anarchy is that it tends to produce a balance of power among rival states, I'm arguing that the logic of anarchy is to produce a world state.